 That’s kind of obvious, isn’t it?
 There’s nothing kids like better than to party with their friends.

-Remember, Children’s day is not just about your kids or the kids you know.
+Remember, Children’s day isn't just about your kids or the kids you know.
 There are many kids out there who are in need and a small act of kindness can mean a lot to them.

 5 Facts About Children's Day That Will Make You Feel Like A Kid Again